VladoVelinov/Java/JavaAdvanced/src/Threads/README.md

 ## Exercises:

 ### Exercise 1 - Task
-Write a program that creates a class called Task.
+Write a program that creates a class called **Task**.
 Task will implement the Runnable interface.
 Create several threads using instances of Task and start them.
 Make the run method print some messages, so that you can observe how the thread executions are progressing.

 ### Exercise 2 - Message Printer
-Create a class MsgPrinter, whose method printMsg(String msg) stores the message in the currentMsg field and then prints it.
-Create a class MsgGenerator that implements Runnable.
+Create a class **MsgPrinter**, whose method printMsg(String msg) stores the message in the currentMsg field and then prints it.
+Create a class **MsgGenerator** that implements Runnable.
 The run method of MsgGenerator calls the printMsg of the MsgPrinter.
 Create three threads from three instances of MsgGenerator.
 Make each Thread print different message for example, thread 1 prints "You've", thread 2 prints "gotta", and thread 3 prints "kidding me!".
 Do the message generator threads require synchronization?

 ### Exercise 3 - Message Channel
 Write a simple message channel application.
-Create a MsgChannel class that can hold one message.
+Create a **MsgChannel** class that can hold one message.
 Create one thread called MsgConsumer that takes the message from the channel and prints it.
 Create three threads using a class MsgProducer that put messages in the channel.
 We do not want messages to get overwritten and lost.